 Safety First: Always wear safety glasses when cutting polyethylene or any material.
 Hearing protection is advisable when using power equipment.
-Respiratory protection should be used when a dust producing operation is being performed, such as sanding.
+Respiratory protection should be used when a dust-producing operation is being performed, such as sanding.
 Gloves or tongs should be used when thermoforming to prevent burns.

-General Machining Characteristics: Polyethylene is machinable using standard wood and metal working equipment.
+General Machining Characteristics: Polyethylene is machinable using standard wood and metalworking equipment.
 In some cases, certain adjustments must be made in cutting speeds and feed rates for lower heat distortion temperatures to avoid heat build-up from tool friction.
-For optimum tool life and accuracy, carbide or diamond tipped tooling is recommended.
+For optimum tool life and accuracy, carbide or diamond-tipped tooling is recommended.
 Tools should be kept sharp and smooth, with good side clearance angles.
 Water-soluble coolants may be used.
 Material to be machined should be supported and clamped to minimize vibration (which can cause chipping and rough edges).

 Saw Cutting: Polyethylene can be cut with all types of saws.
-Handsaws, hand power saws, jigsaws, band saws, table saws and computer controlled saws.
+Handsaws, hand power saws, jigsaws, band saws, table saws and computer-controlled saws.
 The optimum circular saw blade for cutting polyethylene is a 1/16” kerf, carbide tipped, triple chip 2.5 tooth per inch saw blade with a 2 deg negative hook angle.
 Slower feed rates will minimize chatter marks on the cut edge.
 The index surface of the material (that which is in contact with the saw table or base) should be protected from abrasion with wax, tape or chipboard.
-Waxing or lubrication of tool base is also recommended.
+Waxing or lubrication of the tool base is also recommended.
 Saw blade chatter marks will be visible on the cut edge and will need to be removed for fine work.

 Water Jet Cutting: Polyethylene can be successfully cut with a water jet.
 Complex patterns can be cut from a CAD file with remarkable accuracy.
 The deeper the cut, the rougher the edge.
 Thus, thinner panels will have the smoothest edges.
 The water jet channel marks will be visible on the cut edge and may need to be removed for fine work.
-If the panel being cut has the factory applied peel coat masking on the index side (facing down on the table) the exiting water jet has a tendency to mix with the water-soluble adhesive and leave a sticky residue on the exit surface that must be cleaned off.
+If the panel being cut has the factory-applied peel coat masking on the index side (facing down on the table) the exiting water jet has a tendency to mix with the water-soluble adhesive and leave a sticky residue on the exit surface that must be cleaned off.
 If removing the peel coat masking to avoid this, be sure the cut panel will be handled carefully to avoid scratching.